60 government primary and upper primary schools in Delhi and 70 schools in Odisha, and slowly expanding to over 2000 more schools across the country

-Art is known to be healing and meditative for children and teachers.
+Art is known to be healing/meditative for children and teachers.
 It is inspiring and allows a different kind of space for free and creative expression.
-It builds self-confidence, develops listening skills and an ability to work from part-to-whole.
+It builds self-confidence and develops listening skills along with an ability to work from part-to-whole.
 Art education provides students with avenues and platforms to creatively express themselves, channelize their energies positively and experience joy in doing so.
 This initiative aims to achieve the following:

 - Enhancing communication and expression

-The campaign works closely with government schools to improve, expand and equitably distribute arts instruction.
-It enables the creation of an art-friendly atmosphere through a) advocacy for appointment of a dedicated art teacher (as mandated under the RTE), b) appointment of a teacher in each school as the point teacher for art education till a dedicated teacher is appointed and c) deployment of trained art education facilitators in schools who support the teacher in conducting the activities with children, including facilitating Bal Sabhas.
+Under Khilta Bachpan we work closely with government schools to improve, expand and equitably distribute arts instruction.
+Khilta Bachpan enables the creation of an art-friendly atmosphere through advocacy for appointment of a dedicated art teacher (as mandated under the RTE), appointment of a teacher in each school as the point teacher for art education till a dedicated teacher is appointed and deployment of trained art education facilitators in schools who support the teacher in conducting the activities with children, including facilitating Bal Sabhas.
 Besides, we establish art corners in schools and develop a package of art education for children.
 We work towards creating, reviving and activating platforms for children to practice various forms of art on a regular basis and showcase their talents.
 Also, advocating for mainstreaming of art education in schools, we sensitize communities and School Management Committees on its importance.